 It helps that the dashboard consistently shows good news.
 Discovery’s performance since it opened in fall 2015 has exceeded expectations.
 This school year, both Knox and Cheek have taken to looking gleefully at the dashboard and proclaiming that Discovery’s 2016-17 school year could “blow net zero out of the water.”
 This year, the school is expected to save the district some $80,000 in power bills (compared to the typical Arlington elementary).

 Similar stories at other net zero schools appear to be building momentum for the net zero movement.

 Similarly inspired by a net positive school in Sandy Grove Middle School in Lumber Bridge, N.C., the Horry County, S.C., school board committed last year to five net positive projects: three new middle schools, an intermediate school and an elementary school.
 The smallest of those five schools — which are scheduled for completion this summer — will be 120,000 square feet.

 “It’s much easier to do this on a new building,” said John Chadwick, assistant superintendent for facilities and operations at Arlington Public Schools.
 “The next frontier is how we can do it on an existing building.”

-Topics: Architectural Firms, Automation and Controls, Construction Firms, Consulting - Green & Sustainable Strategies and Solutions, Educational Buildings - K through 12, Energy Saving Products, Energy Storage - Solar Energy Storage, Engineering Firms, Environmental Firms, Exteriors, Geothermal Heating and Cooling, Healthy & Comfortable Buildings, HVAC - Heating & Cooling & Ventilation, Indoor Air Quality (IAQ), Interiors, Sustainable Communities, Sustainable Trends and Statistics, Technology, Urban Planning and Design, Ventilation
+Topics: Architectural Firms, Automation and Controls, Construction Firms, Consulting - Green & Sustainable Strategies and Solutions, Educational Buildings, Energy Saving Products, Energy Storage - Solar Energy Storage, Engineering Firms, Environmental Firms, Exteriors, Geothermal Heating and Cooling, Healthy & Comfortable Buildings, HVAC - Heating, Cooling, and Ventilation, Indoor Air Quality (IAQ), Interiors, Sustainable Communities, Sustainable Trends and Statistics, Technology, Urban Planning and Design, Ventilation